jswijnands/Deep-Pathfinder/README.md

 python Deep-Pathfinder_inference.py
 ```

+Results will be written to the `data` folder:
+* The latest model input to check what information has been used for model inference
-Results will be written to the `data` folder: (i) plots with a black line representing Deep-Pathfinder results and (ii) mixing layer height values added as a Deep-Pathfinder variable to a copy of the NetCDF input file.
+* A plot to visualise results, with the black line representing Deep-Pathfinder estimates
+* Mixing layer height values added as a Deep-Pathfinder variable to a copy of the NetCDF input file